 عنوان مقاله [English]

-In the present study, a mixed matrix nanofiltration membrane was prepared by blending magnetic Fe3O4 nanoparticles into polyethersulfone (PES) matrix.
-To achieve this purpose, different dosages (0.25wt%, 0.50wt%, and 1.00wt%) of magnetic Fe3O4 nanoparticles were introduced into PES matrix using phase inversion technique.
-Scanning electron microscopy (SEM), water contact angle and overall porosity technique were used to investigate the effect of Fe3O4 nanoparticles on membrane morphology and hydrophilicity.
-The effect of Fe3O4 nanoparticles on membrane performance was studied in terms of pure water flux, antifouling properties.
+In the present study, a mixed matrix nanofiltration membrane was prepared by blending magnetic Fe3O4 and amino-functionalized Fe3O4 (Fe3O4-APTES) nanoparticles into polyethersulfone (PES) matrix.
+To achieve this purpose, Fe3O4 and Fe3O4-APTES nanoparticles were introduced into PES matrix using phase inversion technique.
+Scanning electron microscopy (SEM), water contact angle and overall porosity technique were used to investigate the effect of Fe3O4 and Fe3O4-APTES nanoparticles on membrane morphology and hydrophilicity.
+The effect of Fe3O4 and Fe3O4-APTES nanoparticles on membrane performance was studied in terms of pure water flux, antifouling properties.
 Nanofiltration performance of the membranes was examined using reactive green 19 (RG19) separation.
-The Fe3O4 modified membranes showed an increased hydrophilicity, porosity, permeability, and dye rejection efficiency and also improved antifouling properties, compared to the bare PES.
-Water contact angle result demonstrated a decreasing trend with addition of Fe3O4 content, showed the effect of hydrophilic Fe3O4 nanoparticles on membrane surface hydrophilicity.
-Membrane porosity was increased from 63.3% for the bare PES to 73.3% for the PES-Fe3O4-0.50wt% due to the presence of nanoparticles.
-Pure water flux was increased from 36.1 to 80.4 (L/M2 h) by increasing the nanoparticle content from 0.00 to 0.50 wt.% and then decreased to 65.9 (L/M2 h) by increasing the nanoparticle content to the 1.00wt%.
-So that when the content of CDs was 0.50 wt.%, the pure water flux was more than twice of bare PES permeability.
+The Fe3O4 and Fe3O4-APTES modified membranes showed an increased hydrophilicity, porosity, permeability, and dye rejection efficiency and also improved antifouling properties, compared to the bare PES.
+Water contact angle result demonstrated a decreasing trend with addition of Fe3O4 and Fe3O4-APTES content, showed the effect of hydrophilic nanoparticles on membrane surface hydrophilicity.
+Membrane porosity was increased from 63.3% for the bare PES to 73.3% and 78.0% for the Fe3O4-0.50 and Fe3O4-APTES respectively, due to the presence of nanoparticles.
+Pure water flux was increased from 36.1 to 80.4 (L/m2 h) by increasing the Fe3O4 nanoparticle content from 0.00 to 0.50 wt.% and then increased to 92.9 (L/m2 h) by addition of the Fe3O4-APTES nanoparticle.
 Fouling resistance of the prepared membranes was investigated with filtration of a 250 mg/L bovine serum albumin (BSA) solution.
 All modified membranes showed improved antifouling properties compared to the bare PES.
-The best antifouling properties were observed for the PES-Fe3O4-0.50wt% membrane.
+The best antifouling properties were observed for the Fe3O4-APTES membrane.
 The values of total, reversible and irreversible fouling for the bare PES were 54.0, 12.6, and 41.4% respectively.
-Whereas these values for the PES-Fe3O4-0.50wt% were 31.9, 12.8, and 19.1% respectively, showed higher fouling resistance of the Fe3O4 modified membranes due to the more hydrophilic surface.
+Whereas these values for the Fe3O4-0.50 were 31.9, 12.8, and 19.1% respectively, and 26.8, 10.3, and 16.5% for the Fe3O4-APTES, showed higher fouling resistance of the Fe3O4 and Fe3O4-APTES modified membranes due to the more hydrophilic surface.
 Flux recovery ratio (FRR) was measured as the most important fouling factor.
-The value of FRR was increased from 58.6% for the bare PES to 80.9% for the PES-Fe3O4-0.50wt%.
+The value of FRR was increased from 58.6% for the bare PES to 80.9 and 83.5% for the Fe3O4-0.50 and Fe3O4-APTES, respectively.
 Dye rejection performance for all prepared membranes was near total removal (more than 95%).
-The maximum and the minimum removal efficiency were observed for PES-Fe3O4-0.50wt% (98.4%) and bare PES (95.4%), respectively. the results introduced Fe3O4 nanoparticles as an excellent membrane modifier for wastewater treatment objectives.
+The maximum and the minimum removal efficiency were observed for Fe3O4-APTES (99.5%) and bare PES (95.4%), respectively. the results introduced Fe3O4 and Fe3O4-APTES nanoparticles as an excellent membrane modifier for wastewater treatment objectives.